 - Reddish bumps with a dark center and lighter surrounding area.

 Other signs of infestation include small dried blood stains on your pillows or sheets (from bites).
 You may also encounter molted skin from nymphs or dead bed bug carcasses.
 Also, when nests are nearby, you may smell a sweet musty odor.

 Since these parasites avoid light and feed at night, it is very difficult to notice them during the day, unless the infestation is very out of control.
 In any case, you need to pay close attention to these signs and go to the professionals as soon as possible.

 HOW TO ERADICATE A BED BUG INFESTATION?

-- FILL IN ALL CRACKS AND CREVICES TO PREVENT BEDBUG NESTS FROM FORMING.
+- FILL ALL CRACKS AND CREVICES TO PREVENT BED BUG NESTS FROM FORMING.

-- WHEN LEAVING YOUR HOME OR MOVING TO ANOTHER PROPERTY, BE SURE TO CHECK EACH NEW ITEM BROUGHT INTO YOUR HOME THOROUGHLY BEFORE ENTERING, AS THERE MAY BE HIDDEN BED BUGS.
+- WHEN LEAVING OR TRAVELING TO ANOTHER PROPERTY, BE SURE TO THOROUGHLY CHECK EACH NEW ITEM OF YOUR BELONGINGS BROUGHT INTO YOUR RESIDENCE BEFORE ENTERING, AS THERE MAY BE HIDDEN BED BUGS.